ekg/alignment-and-variant-calling-tutorial/README.md

 In this case, we can get a quick overview by looking in the files and directories prefixed by `eval1`.
 It is also quick to clean up with `rm -rf eval1.*`. _Make sure you clean up before re-running on a new file, or use a different prefix!_

+### Bonus: ROC plots and false positive investigations

+Take the output of `rtg vcfeval` in `eval1/` and complete some of the following tasks:

+1. Plot the ROC curve based on the QUAL field that's given in `eval1/snp_roc.tsv.gz`.
+2. Look at "false positives" that are over the optimal QUAL threshold.
+These are in `eval1/fp.vcf.gz`.
+Take a few and use `samtools tview` or `igv` to look at the alignments around the putative error.
+What's going on?
+If anyone completes this we can discuss as a group.
+3. Look at "false negatives" in the `fn.vcf.gz` file and see what's happening in the alignments around each locus.
+We can also discuss some of these together.